Ian Robertson is a former BBC Rugby Commentator and Former Scotland International.

 He went on to play rugby for London Scottish and the Barbarians.

-He played rugby for London Scottish, the Barbarians and won 8 international caps for Scotland between 1968 and 1970.
+Robertson also won 8 international caps for Scotland between 1968 and 1970.

-Ian Robertson’s first job was as an English teacher at the most expensive public school in Scotland – Fettes College in Edinburgh.
+His first job was as an English teacher at the famous public school – Fettes College in Edinburgh.

-In the evening, Ian Robertson is a highly entertaining after-dinner speaker, whose wit and acute sense of humour provides some of the funniest speeches ever heard.
-His wealth of sporting anecdotes and one liners are an absolute joy to listen to.
+A highly entertaining speaker, Ian’s wit and acute sense of humour combined with a wealth of sporting anecdotes and one hilarious one-liners, makes him a joy to listen to.